Jgriff1995/TechnicalQuestions/README.md

 If the Java file is part of a package, the script will create the necessary directory structure and run the program with the fully qualified class name.

+The .gitignore file will ignore the directory nested inside /Problem_Name/target/problemSolution.class.
+Class files are not uploaded.

 ---

 ## 🙏 Acknowledgments